"Forty-two, forty-three, forty-four..."

 "[...]
 The Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for the saints in accordance with God's will." - Romans 8:26-27I think I know what I may need, but God knows me better than I know myself.
 His Spirit translates my words so that convey meaning better than even I can articulate.
 God knows my heart, my desires, my fears, my doubts, my goals, and my frustrations.

+I've spent my first year of seminary learning more things outside of class than in class.
+There are just some things that textbooks cannot teach.
 "O begin!
 Fix some part of every day for private exercises.
 You may acquire the taste which you have not: what is tedious at first will afterwards be pleasant.
 It is for your life; there is no other way [...]
 Do justice to your soul; give it time and means to grow.
 Do not starve yourself any longer."

 -John Wesley, 1760